Thornhill Park Amenity

 To date, Wel.Co has constructed and landscaped over 2 hectares of wetlands with accompanying walking and cycling trails for the Thornhill Park community to enjoy.

-Landscaping of all remaining wetlands and waterways will commence in the second half of 2021, with the beautification of wetlands and waterways adjacent to Stages 16-19 and Stages 24-28.
+Landscaping of all remaining wetlands and waterways will commence in Autumn 2022, with the beautification of wetlands and waterways adjacent to Stages 16-19 and Stages 24-28.

 Civil works are complete with white matting currently stabilising the edges of the waterways and wetlands.